johnpeart/johnpeart.github.io/src/posts/blogpost/2019-06-02-building-a-eurovision-scoreboard.md

 ---
 title: "Creating a scoreboard for my Eurovision house party"
 author: John Peart
 excerpt: "I bloody love Eurovision; and this year, I wanted to celebrate with an upgrade for my house party.
-Here's how I built it."
+Here’s how I built it."
 categories:
   - digital
   - eurovision